xxruyle/bandcamp-download/README.md

 # Setup
 1) Python 3.8.8 or higher
-2) Latest version of Beautifulsoup and dotenv
+2) Latest version of Beautifulsoup, dotenv, requests
 3) Install the project zip
 4) Set your preferred directory where you want your music installed in the environment file `MUSIC_DIRECTORY = "C:\Music" `